 The following steps show how to rematch addresses in a geocoded feature class in ArcGIS Pro using the interactive Rematch pane:

-- Right-click a geocoded feature class that you want to rematch, click Data, click Rematch Addresses , and open the Rematch pane.
+- In the Contents pane, right-click a geocoded feature class that you want to rematch, click Data, and click Rematch Addresses to open the Rematch pane.
 This allows you to view and examine addresses that failed to match, as well as addresses that failed to match at or above a specified match level.

 - Review the candidate list to see if you can find a possible match.
 Matching the address to a candidate in a reasonable proximity is an option.